 Wireless charging is capped at 15W, so expect to see slower top-up speeds, and reverse wireless charging is limited to 4.5W.

 The Galaxy Note 20, on the other hand, comes with a slightly smaller 4,300mAh battery.
-Regardless, we expect it to offer a similar battery life if not better, considering it has a smaller display with a lower resolution and refresh rate.
-We’ll know more once we fully review the device.
+Regardless, we expected it to offer a similar battery life if not better, considering it has a smaller display with a lower resolution and refresh rate.
+In practice this translated to about seven hours of screen-on time, which is about the same as the Ultra.
+That’s not bad, but certainly not great for the price.

 Just like the Ultra model, the phone supports 25W charging, 15W wireless charging, and 4.5W reverse wireless charging.